Eero-S/Poker_app/Poker_app/README.txt

-You can find the code inside Pokeriohjelma/src.
+This project is a simple poker app.

-app.scala runs the code with random hands. testApp.scala uses fixed hands for testing methods.
+app.scala runs the code with random hands.

+testApp.scala uses fixed hands for testing methods.

 You can run either of these.

-The amount of hands to be dealt can be changed in the Deck's deal() method.
+The amount of hands to be dealt can be changed in the deck.deal() method.

 Creator: Eero Surakka